cnpryer/pyords/fyords/simulate/README.md

 2. *schedule.py* - leverage simulated evolution of schedules through a genetic algorithm.
 3. *routing.py* - leverage *simulation* algorithms to tackle VRP.
-4. *algorithm.py* - module housing various *simulation* algorithms.
+4. *base.py* - module housing various *simulation* algorithm/engine code.

 ## Plan
 This module should work more as an engine with various algorithms to perform